asherborntofly/ProductFilterAPI/ReadMe.md

    - **In-Memory Caching**: Implemented in-memory caching using `IMemoryCache` to store filtered product results.
 This reduces the number of external API calls, improving response times and overall performance.
    - **Asynchronous Programming**: Utilized asynchronous programming patterns (async/await) to handle I/O-bound operations efficiently, allowing the application to scale better under load.
    - **Input Validation**: Ensured that all user inputs are validated to prevent common security vulnerabilities such as SQL injection and XSS attacks.
-   - **HTTPS**: The API is designed to be served over HTTPS, ensuring that data in transit is encrypted.

 3. **Unit Tests**: